Court Operations During COVID-19: 50-State Resources

 Jury Trials/Proceedings: Jury trials and grand jury proceedings may move forward.
 Local courts must determine whether jury trials can be conducted safely in their jurisdictions.
 Criminal trials involving defendants in custody take priority over other trials, and jurors who cite pandemic-related health concerns must be excused.

-Court Operating Status: Courts have entered Phase V (the final phase) of the reopening plan.
-This means that they have resumed full operations, while continuing to require social distancing and health measures.
-Some courts will continue using technology for remote proceedings, and this is encouraged to the extent that it is feasible.
+Court Operating Status: Courts have resumed full operations, while continuing to require social distancing and health measures.
+Some courts will continue using technology for remote proceedings, but this will vary by court location.

 Jury Trials/Proceedings: In-person criminal jury trials may be held in any county if local health conditions permit.
 In-person civil jury trials may be held if they do not affect the scheduling of criminal jury trials in the district.
 Civil jury trials may be held remotely if the judge and the parties agree.
 Grand jury proceedings may be held in person.

-Court Operating Status: Courts must fully execute their constitutional and statutory duties.
-Individual judges have the discretion to control their own dockets.
-Judges are encouraged to refer to national and state health guidelines for preventing the spread of COVID-19 when deciding whether to conduct proceedings in person or remotely.
-All other COVID-19 restrictions have been removed.
+Court Operating Status: Courts must stay open to fulfill their constitutional and statutory duties.
+Individual judges have the discretion to control their own dockets but are urged to limit in-person courtroom contact as much as possible.
+Judges are encouraged to refer to Mississippi Department of Health guidelines for preventing the spread of COVID-19.
+Certain types of urgent and time-sensitive matters must be conducted in person if remote technology is not available or feasible.

-Court Operating Status: As of June 15, 2021, Missouri's appellate and circuit courts will no longer be required to conduct court proceedings and courthouse activities under the previous phased COVID-19 operating framework.
-Chief and presiding judges shall continue to monitor local public health conditions and implement guidelines necessary to ensure the safety of those appearing or working in court facilities.
+Court Operating Status: Chief and presiding judges will continue to monitor local public health conditions and implement guidelines necessary to ensure the safety of those appearing or working in court facilities.
 Judges should consider allowing vulnerable litigants, witnesses, victims, attorneys, and participants to appear or participate remotely or postpone their required presence at a court facility.

-Jury Trials/Proceedings: There will be no statewide restrictions on jury trials as of June 15, 2021.
-At that time, courts and judges will have discretion to follow or implement any procedures contained in the Supreme Court of Missouri’s guidelines for jury proceedings issued on April 6, 2021.
+Jury Trials/Proceedings: There are no statewide restrictions on jury trials.
+Courts and judges may follow or implement any procedures contained in the Supreme Court of Missouri’s guidelines for jury proceedings issued on April 6, 2021.

-Jury Trials/Proceedings: District courts have been issuing orders regarding their court operations, which may include provisions related to jury trials.
-For example, the Eighth Judicial District Court (Clark County) issued orders that allowed jury trials to resume as of February 1, 2021, and outlined the prioritization of the types of cases for trial.
+Jury Trials/Proceedings: No statewide suspension, but district courts have been issuing orders regarding their operations, which can include provisions related to jury trials.
 Check local courts for current information.

-Jury Trials/Proceedings: Civil and criminal jury trials have resumed as of February 1, 2021.
+Jury Trials/Proceedings: Civil and criminal jury trials have resumed and are being conducted in person.

-Court Operating Status: Courts are expanding in-person operations, but many matters continue to be held virtually.
-Courts are continuing health and safety protocols, including COVID-19 screenings, acrylic barriers, social distancing, and mask requirements.
-Judicial districts have also issued orders pertaining to local court operations, which can be viewed on the New York State Unified Court website.
+Court Operating Status: In-person staffing levels have returned to normal in courthouses and other court facilities.
+Courts are expanding in-person operations, with some matters continuing to be held virtually.
+Judicial districts have issued orders for local court operations, which can be viewed on the New York State Unified Court website.

 Jury Trials/Proceedings: In-person civil and criminal jury trials have resumed.